Ingredient Portion Matrix

 Recipe

-Place all ingredients in mixing bowl (I use a power mixer), add salt to taste and mix until dough forms.
+Place all ingredients in mixing bowl (I use a power mixer) (Feb '26: I've also just started to mix and knead all by hand), add salt to taste and mix until dough forms.
 Turn dough out onto a floured surface and knead until very smooth.
 Place dough in a plastic bag (or other air restricted container - so it does not dry out) for minimum of 30 minutes.
 When soft, cut off portioned amount, press through pasta press up to number 6 using plenty of Semolina flour.
+Leave sheets out on the counter to dry out a bit, flipping the sheets over if very moist to dry out both sides.
 Cut into desired shape.
 Cluster into nests (again, using plenty of Semolina flour).
 Cook in boiling salted water.
 Fresh pasta cooks fast (about 3 - 4 minutes depending on thickness of the pasta).

 Pasta Storage